Germania (city): Never constructed

+Almost none of the following buildings planned for Berlin were ever built:

 Avenue of Splendors

-Almost none of the other buildings planned for Berlin were ever built.
 Berlin was to be reorganised along a central 5 km boulevard known as the Prachtallee ("Avenue/Boulevard of Splendor(s)").
 This would run south from a crossroads with the East-West Axis close to the Brandenburg Gate, following the course of the old Siegesallee through the Tiergarten before continuing down to an area just west of Tempelhof Airport.
 This new North-South Axis would have served as a parade ground, and have been closed off to traffic.
 Vehicles would have instead been diverted into an underground highway running directly underneath the parade route; sections of this highway's tunnel structure were built, and still exist today.
 No work was ever begun above ground although Speer did relocate the Siegesallee to another part of the Tiergarten in 1938 in preparation for the avenue's construction.

 The plan also called for the building of two new large railway stations as the planned North-South Axis would have severed the tracks leading to the old Anhalter and Potsdamer stations, forcing their closure.
 These new stations would be built on the city's main Hundekopf (dog's head) geography S-Bahn ring with the Nordbahnhof in Wedding and the larger Südbahnhof in Tempelhof-Schöneberg at the southern end of the avenue.
-The Anhalter Bahnhof, no longer used as a railway station, would have been turned into a swimming pool – in post-World War II Berlin.
+The Anhalter Bahnhof, no longer used as a railway station, would have been turned into a swimming pool.

 Großer Platz

 At the northern end of the avenue on the site of the Königsplatz (now the Platz der Republik) there was to be a large open forum known as Großer Platz ("Grand Plaza") with an area of around 350000 sqm.
-This square was to be surrounded by the grandest buildings of all, with the Führer's palace on the west side on the site of the former Kroll Opera House, the 1894 Reichstag Building on the east side and the third Reich Chancellery and high command of the German Army on the south side (on either side of the square's entrance from the Avenue of Splendours).
+This square was to be surrounded by the grandest buildings of all, with the Führer's palace on the west side on the site of the former Kroll Opera House, the 1894 Reichstag building on the east side, and the third Reich Chancellery and high command of the German Army on the south side (on either side of the square's entrance from the Avenue of Splendours).
 On the north side of the plaza, straddling the River Spree, Speer planned to build the centrepiece of the new Berlin, an enormous domed building, the Volkshalle (people's hall), designed by Hitler himself.
-Had it been built, the Volkshalle would still be the largest enclosed space in the world today.
-Although war came before work could begin, all the necessary land was acquired, and the engineering plans were worked out.
+Had it been built, the Volkshalle would have still been the largest enclosed space in the world today.
+Although war came before work could begin, all the necessary land was acquired and the engineering plans were worked out.
 The building would have been over 200 m high and 250 m in diameter, sixteen times larger than the dome of St. Peter's Basilica.